ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

     This persistent volume claim is exactly like the one for the Valkey server, although with its own `metadata.name`, different referred volume in `spec.volumeName` and adjusted capacity in `spec.resources.requests.storage`.

-## MariaDB StatefulSet resource
+## MariaDB StatefulSet

-Since MariaDB is a program whose main purpose is to store _state_ (meaning data), its deployment must be declared as a `StatefulSet` resource:
+Since MariaDB is a program whose main purpose is to store _state_ (meaning data), its deployment must be declared as a `StatefulSet`:

 1. Create a `db-mariadb.statefulset.yaml` in the `resources` path: